 How do you cover so much material in 600 hours, where many other schools take longer?

 Our small classes and individual attention allow us to effectively cover the material in a shorter time period.

 "I do not fear the man who practices 10,000 kicks, I fear the man who has practiced 1 kick 10,000 times." - Bruce Lee

 We focus on one thing, you practicing your massage techniques for 600 hours, which includes stretches for your clients, to become a successful licensed massage and bodywork therapist.
 After you graduate, proficient in your massage therapy skills, we offer more than 32 continuing education courses add specialties to your technique.

 Both are outside the scope of practice as a licensed massage and bodywork therapist in NC.

 Why don't you have a longer list of instructors?

-The more instructors the less time each imstructor has with you.
-We want to spend the necessary amount of time learning your study habits, learning styles, attitudes and development challenges to thoroughly activate your potential.
+The more instructors the less time each instructor has with you.
+We want to spend the necessary amount of time learning your study habits, learning styles, attitudes, and development challenges to thoroughly activate your potential.
 "I learned a lot from my teachers" is what we want to hear, not "my teachers really know their stuff".
 It takes more than being a subject matter expert to be a good teacher, a lot more.
 We focus on quality instruction by a few great teachers who know you as a student very well.
 We teach students courses, not courses to students.